nodebits/nodebits.org/articles/linux-joystick.markdown

 ![f310](/linux-joystick/f310.png)

-Those who have seen my past experiments with [SDL][] and [OpenGL][] in NodeJS know that I love to give demos where I hook up a usb gamepad to a NodeJS server and do something cool with it.
+Those who have seen my past experiments with [SDL][] and [OpenGL][] in NodeJS know that I love to give demos where I hook up a USB gamepad to a NodeJS server and do something cool with it.
 The problem was that I needed C++ bindings to libSDL to be able to talk to the gamepad.